clarissabachmann/sparkify_churn_events/README.md

 The results of the random forest model are not terrible and do well to predict a sizeable amount of churn behaviour, however it could be improved.
 Further investigative research into feature choice could improve the results of the model.
 Also a better understanding of how features are correlated with one another could also improve results.

 The final analysis was investigating which features showed the greatest importance.
-The feature with the greatest importance was the add_friend feature (0.2292).
-This was followed by song total (0.2131), then thumbs down (0.196), and then thumbs up (0.1896), which all had similar levels of importance.
-Finally the least important features were upgrade (0.0844) and gender (0.0443).
+The feature with the greatest importance was the add_friend feature (0.2631).
+This was followed by song total (0.1912) and thumbs up (0.1782), which all had similar levels of importance.
+Then upgrade (0.115) had a lower level of importance.
+Finally the least important features were thumbs down (0.02285) and gender (0.0239).

+See blog post at: https://medium.com/@clarissabachmann/please-dont-leave-customer-churn-rates-c6ccec94eba2

 Sources for model research:
 https://blog.exsilio.com/all/accuracy-precision-recall-f1-score-interpretation-of-performance-measures/